 7pm - 11pm

 Charlie Immer is a fine artist and an illustrator.
-His work has been shown across the nation and has appeared been featured in HiFructose Magazine.
+His work has been shown across the nation and has appeared in HiFructose Magazine.
 Charlie holds a BFA in Illustration from the Rhode Island School of Design.

 Opening Event Friday December 12th